I, Claudius, Speaking.

-My addendum and, gay people, do not get me wrong.
-But certain approaches ...
-Do not deserve more than that ...
-I was in the UOL chat room for people with HIV and was thus Cláudius (Straight).
-Not because he could be "hunting"!
-I was looking for testimonials for the blog and all I wanted was a certain type of approach ....
-Well, you gay people know that some people in your environment are beyond objective when they are "interested in something" and the nickname was just to avoid this particular approach!
+My addendum and gay people, don't get me wrong.
+But certain approaches… I don't deserve more than that… I was in the UOL chat room for people with HIV and so was Claudius (Straight).
+Not because it could be "hunting"!
+I was looking for testimonials for the blog and all I wanted was a certain kind of approach….
+Well, you guys who are gay know that some people in your midst are overly objective when they are "interested in something" and nick was just to avoid this particular focus!
 But….
 Some people…

 Someone approached me.
 And I politely answered with a good afternoon.

-- "Well, I see your nick, but I ask you if you have no tara?
+- “Well, I see your nick, but ask if you have no tare?

 - “I have 🙂! told him.

-- "It would be for teachers, I am a"
+- "It would be for teachers, I am one"